 Under Armour Flow FUTR X 2

 The Under Armour Flow FUTR X 2 ensures you can try the best cushioning from Under Armour without breaking the bank by buying the Curry 10.
 The materials are basic, composed of mesh with fuse sections and a few synthetic overlays.
 The sole, though, gives the FUTR X 2 the bang-for-your-buck feel.
 The Flow technology is smooth and reacts on the court without delay.
-It’s an excellent entry-level basketball shoe that offers outstanding performance.
+It’s an excellent entry-level basketball shoe that offers outstanding performance, and one of the best value basketball shoes.
 See the full review.
 Price: $120